laiyingwong/Render-Country-Data-with-API/README.md

 ## ✨ What I Have Learned

 This is a code-along project to assist me in learning asynchronous JavaScript, APIs, Promises, and AJAX.
-Throughout the project, I learned how to retrieve data from an API using XMLHttpRequest() and fetch() methods and how these methods differ from each other, which helps me to grasp a good understanding of Promise handlers and chaining, JSON parsing, and how the requests and responses between servers work behind the scenes.
+Throughout the project, I learned how to retrieve data from an API using XMLHttpRequest() and fetch() methods and how these methods differ from each other.
+This helps me grasp a good understanding of Promise handlers and chaining, JSON parsing, and how the requests and responses between servers work behind the scenes.

 ## 👏 Credits